hackerspace-ntnu/hackerspace-door-light/README.md

 # hackerspace-door light
 door_status_led.py is a simple program that queries the API at http://hackerspace.idi.ntnu.no/api/door and controls a LED-light showing on whether the door to the hackerspace is open.
-If the script fails to contact the API, it will instead flash the led for half a second.
+If the script fails to contact the API, it will turn the LED off.

 ## Installing dependencies.